Azure/azure-sdk-for-java/eventhubs/client/README.md

   some client or server based business solution, or a web site.

 - An **Event Hub consumer** picks up such information from the Event Hub and processes it.
-Processing may involve aggregation, complex computation and filtering.
+Processing may involve aggregation, complex computation, and filtering.
 Processing may also involve distribution or storage of the information in a raw or transformed fashion.
 Event Hub consumers are often robust and high-scale platform infrastructure parts with built-in analytics capabilities, like Azure Stream Analytics, Apache Spark, or Apache Storm.